-In a city where it’s possible to pay up to US$250 for a rib eye steak, it is no surprise that most feel daunted at the prospect of visiting the pricy Russian capital, Moscow.
+In a city where it’s possible to pay up to US$250 for a rib eye steak, it is no surprise that most feel daunted at the prospect of visiting the pricy Russian capital, Moscow Dropdown content.
 Yet there are plenty of quirky cafés, hidden restaurants and expat haunts that will not break your budget.
 Here is a selection of some of the city’s best.

 Opened as a joint project by four friends, Delicatessen quickly established itself as a local hangout where the owners manage the show as bartender, head chef, waiter and hostess.
 Set in a basement decked out in English handmade wallpaper, this little place has a lovely antique bar, piano and fireplace.
 The eclectic menu, which includes a range of delights from ceviche to oxtail, is casually scribbled on the walls, as is the excellent cocktail list.

 This laid-back café with a bright loft-style interior is named after Georgia’s best-known dish, warm bread stuffed with melted Caucasian cheese.
 Ingredients are sourced locally and the menu includes all manner of Georgian favourites, such as khinkali (dumplings stuffed with meat, cheese or mushrooms) and shashlik (shish kebab).
 The evening piano recitals add to the warm and welcoming atmosphere.